5 Questions to Ask Ourselves Before Coaching - International Coaching Federation

-5 Questions to Ask Ourselves Before Coaching
+Questions to Ask to Prepare for a Coaching Session

 Being ready in every coaching session that we have is mandatory.
 After all, that’s part of our commitment to our practice and our clients, right?
 We owe it to our clients.
 And to ourselves too.
 So how do you know if you are ready to engage in yet another life-changing session with your client?